ceejbot/opsbot/README.md

 If you want to use promises, go ahead! [bluebird](https://github.com/petkaantonov/bluebird) is already in the package deps.

+If you write a plugin for opsbot & publish it on npm, please let me know so I can link it here!
+It might also help to give it the keyword `opsbot` so other people can find it when they search.

 ## TODO

 I'm running this against our Slack chat already.
-The existing plugins work perfectly well!

-- write more plugins
+The existing plugins work perfectly well.
+I'm not calling it 1.0 yet because there is a small chance I might have to change the plugin API if I discover it isn't sufficient.
+The core features are in place, however.

 ## Credits

 Hermione the Opsbot is built on [node-restify](http://mcavage.me/node-restify/).

+My colleagues [bcoe](https://github.com/bcoe) and [othiym23](https://github.com/othiym23/) have been invaluable.

 ## License